 This major local marketing stunt from Nike has resulted in a whopping 93% more searches for Nike products in London and 54% more throughout the UK.
 Why was this campaign so successful?
 In the past, Nike aimed at the masses in their campaigns and the brand only used well-known athletes.
 By having Nike products promoted by "normal" people and filming in London's "real" streets and sports fields, the campaign appeals to the Nike target group: young people in big cities.
 All standard London buildings and places that are usually used in campaigns have been omitted.

-6. Ikea uses dialect to promote new Malaysian store
+7. Ikea uses dialect to promote new Malaysian store

-For it's store in Penang, Malaysia, IKEA developed a local marketing campaign that celebrates the city's culture through the use of wordplay.
+For its store in Penang, Malaysia, IKEA developed a local marketing campaign that celebrates the city's culture through the use of wordplay.

 For example: showing side-by-side images of a chicken and a cabinet with the words “We are not Kay Kia.
 We are IKEA.”
 Kay Kia is the Hokkien word for chick.
 Another execution features a tall guy and the Billy bookcase with the lines “We are not Lo Kha Kia (a tall guy).
 We are IKEA.”